 Stratton pitched as a starter for Bristol, except for one relief appearance, but a lot of his starts were brief due to control issues and pitch counts.
 He went fewer than four innings in six of his 11 starts.
 Opponents batted only .228 against him and he had a decent strikeout rate, but the control issues were a problem throughout the season.
 He had an especially rough finish.
 After holding opponents to a 192/304/253 line through the end of July, they battered him for 288/451/475 in August.

 Stratton spent the season in the West Virginia rotation.
 His numbers weren’t good, although they were inflated quite a bit by his two relief appearances, which came at the beginning of the season.
 Opponents had a 1.383 OPS in those two games, but in his 20 starts he only gave up a 232/327/344 line.
 In his last ten starts, his ERA was 2.82, although he walked 24 in 51 innings in those starts.

 Stratton spent the year at Bradenton, pitching in relief apart from three spot starts.
 He often pitched in stints of 3-4 innings.
 Opponents batted only .209 against him and he allowed just four HRs, but walks were more of a problem than the previous year.
-Left-handed hitters were a problem; he allowed them a .762 OPS, compared to just .549 by right-handed hitters.
+He also had some trouble with left-handed hitters; he allowed them a .762 OPS, compared to just .549 by right-handed hitters.

 MiLB Debut: 2017

 MLB Service Time: 0.000

 |June 14, 2017: Drafted by the Pittsburgh Pirates in the 16th round, 478th overall pick; signed on June 21.|